New Air France La Premiere First Class To Be Unveiled March 2025

 Three seats sure is a mighty small first class cabin.
 I understand first class takes up a lot of real estate, but that’s a very small footprint.

 In fairness, Air France really is skimming the market with its first class product.
-The airline has continued to increase first class pricing over the years.
+The airline has continued to increase first class pricing over the years, and it has the most consistently steep pricing in first class.
+While other airlines do a lot of discounting in first class, Air France doesn’t.

-What I’m most excited about is that Air France not only plans to reconfigure existing Boeing 777s with first class, but also plans to introduce first class on more aircraft, presumably Airbus A350s.
-It remains to be seen how many A350s will get first class — will it just be A350-1000s delivered down the line, or could some of the newer A350-900s also get first class?
-I suspect it’s the former, but only time will tell…
+What I’m most excited about is that Air France not only plans to reconfigure existing Boeing 777s with first class, but also plans to introduce first class on more aircraft.
+I’m curious to learn the details of that, and just how many additional planes will get first class.

 Bottom line

-Air France’s new La Premiere first class should be unveiled soon, and will enter service by early 2025.
+Air France’s new La Premiere first class should be unveiled in March 2025, though it remains to be seen when it actually enters service.
 The airline has revealed that first class will feature just three seats, so it’ll be a very exclusive cabin.
 Perhaps the most exciting development is that Air France plans to expand its first class footprint to more aircraft, so it won’t just be select 777s that have first class.

 What do you make of Air France’s first class plans?